World4AI/World4AI/docs/source/reinforcement_learning/markov_decision_process/to_solve_mdp.rst

-To avoid an infinite return, future rewards (in continuing tasks) are discounted by :math:`\gamma`.
+To avoid an infinite return (in continuing tasks), future rewards  are discounted by :math:`\gamma`.
 Episodic tasks use discounting to emphasize the time value of rewards.
 Looking at the same example from above the return :math:`G_0` looks as follows when we assume a gamma :math:`\gamma` of *0.9*.

 .. math::
    :nowrap: